Contents

 Principle 3 — Implement per-error-type recovery: Exponential backoff retry for api_error, token refresh for auth_expired, alternative query strategies for search_miss.
 Three specific handlers cover the vast majority of failure modes observed in KanseiLink's dataset.

 An AEO grade is a starting point, not a finish line.
-Even AAA-grade Slack has a 9% failure rate.
+Even AAA-grade services see failures.
 Selecting high-grade services, building proper authentication flows, and implementing error-specific recovery logic — these three steps, stacked together, are where real workflow automation ROI materializes.